GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 There are some products without Terraform support.
 Do not include those products in Terraform samples.

-#### No global variables
+### No global variables

 Don't include global Terraform variables (`var.VARIABLE_NAME`).

-{{% alert title="Explanation" %}}
 Global variables become part of the API exposed via Terraform.
 Therefore, global variables help enable users to use Terraform samples not as snippets but as direct module references.
-By disallowing global variables, we disable this avenue of customization.
-This reduces the risk of users developing code that is accidentally dependent on our samples.
+By not using global variables in the samples in our cloud.google.com docs, we reduce the risk of users developing code that depends directly on the samples.

-Instead of including global variables, hard code the resource names and parameter values.
+Instead of global variables, hard code the resource names and parameter values.

 Local variables are allowed in Terraform samples because local variables are an internal implementation and therefore aren't part of the API exposed via Terraform.
 See [local variables](#locals).
-{{% /alert %}}

 #### Local variables {#locals}